TabKD: Tabular Knowledge Distillation through Interaction Diversity of Learned Feature Bins: Introduction

-We formalize this as \textbf{interaction diversity}: the systematic coverage of feature combinations.
+Our approach is designed to generate samples that achieve interaction diversity.
+Specifically, the generated samples will cover the space of pairwise interactions in a uniform manner, where each interaction is typically covered multiple times by different samples.
+Such uniform coverage of pairwise interactions can help expose diverse decision patterns, including those involving higher-order interactions.
 To operationalize this, we propose \textbf{TabKD}, which discretizes each feature into $K$ learned bins aligned with the teacher's decision boundaries, reducing the infinite input space to a finite set of pairwise interactions that can be systematically covered.
 Our framework operates in two stages.
 First, we learn adaptive bin boundaries that partition each feature into semantically meaningful regions where teacher predictions are consistent.
 Second, we train a generator with an interaction diversity loss that maximizes entropy over pairwise bin combinations, pushing toward uniform coverage rather than mode-collapsing into limited regions.
 Random sampling may never query specific rare interactions, and entropy-based methods may locate decision boundaries but cannot certify which interactions have been tested.
 TabKD provides both systematic coverage and boundary-aware sampling.

 Experiments across 4 benchmark datasets and 4 teacher architectures (neural networks, XGBoost, Random Forest, TabTransformer) demonstrate that TabKD achieves highest student-teacher agreement in 14 of 16 configurations, outperforming 5 state-of-the-art baselines.
 We further show that interaction coverage strongly correlates with distillation quality, validating our core hypothesis.
 Our contributions are: